kimiasedighi/made-template/README.md

 ### Exercise Feedback
 Automated exercise feedback is provided using a GitHub action defined in .github/workflows/exercise-feedback.yml.

-To view your exercise feedback, navigate to Actions -> Exercise Feedback in your repository.
+To view each exercise feedback, navigate to Actions -> Exercise Feedback in the repository.

 The exercise feedback is triggered whenever you make a change to files in the exercises folder and push your changes to GitHub.
 To see the feedback, open the latest GitHub Action run, then open the exercise-feedback job and the Exercise Feedback step.
 You should see command line output similar to this: